 Supportive care while your cat mounts an immune response.
 This may include antibiotics treat secondary bacterial infection and fluids to prevent dehydration.
 Removal of nasal and eye discharge with a warm, damp cloth.

 Uremic poisoning occurs when nitrogenous wastes build up in the blood due to the kidneys not functioning properly.
 There are a number of reasons this may happen such as urinary blockage, drugs, and toxins, shock, bladder rupture, but most often the kidneys become less efficient as the cat ages (chronic kidney failure).

 A group of rare, autoimmune skin diseases affecting many parts of the body, including the oral cavity.
 Middle-aged cats are most at risk.
 There are three forms of the disease, each affecting different layers of the skin.
 The rarest form, pemphigus vulgaris results in the formation of ulcers in the mouth.

 Immunosuppressive drugs or steroids in milder cases, and antibiotics to treat a secondary infection.

 Stomatitis is an inflammation of the mucus membrane in the mouth, the exact cause isn’t known, but it is thought to be immune-mediated, possibly due to oral bacteria.
 Other possible causes may include infection, certain medications, and metabolic disease.

-Treatment of stomatitis is difficult, finding the underlying cause if possible, cleaning the teeth, antibiotics may be prescribed and corticosteroids to reduce inflammation.
+Treatment of stomatitis is difficult, find the underlying cause if possible, clean the teeth, antibiotics and corticosteroids to reduce inflammation.

 Ingestions of toxins

 Some poisons and plants can result in mouth ulcers in cats due to inflammation.
 Certain plants and acid or alkaline corrosive chemicals (detergents, battery acid, anti-rust compounds, bleach/chlorine, drain cleaners, dishwashing detergent, radiator cleaning agents and swimming pool algicides) can cause irritation and ulceration.

 Thermal or electrical burns